BertZZ/CV/README.md

 - 6 A
 - 2 B
 - 2 C

+## Skills

+#### Skill

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- Experience
+- Achievements
+- Evidence

+#### Another Skill

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- I achieved A during my work at B (job, or otherwise)
+- I contributed to the growth of X while doing Y (job, or otherwise)
+- I built this, made this, broke this, fixed this, etc.
+- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Interests
 I play all kinds of Games.
 Strategy games, board games, Magic The Gathering all of which help to improve my critical thinking and decision making skills.